 February 1992 - Marries Cobain in Hawaii.

-September 1992 - A Vanity Fair profile of Love alleges Love took heroin while pregnant.
-Love first denies the charges, then later admits she had taken heroin early on in her pregnancy.
+September 1992 - A Vanity Fair profile alleges Love took heroin while pregnant.
+Love first denies the charges, then later admits she took heroin early on in her pregnancy.

-April 5, 1994 - Husband Kurt Cobain commits suicide in their Seattle home.
+April 5, 1994 - Cobain dies by suicide in their Seattle home.

 April 12, 1994 - Hole's album "Live Through This" is released.

 1996 - Plays Larry Flynt's wife, Althea, in the film "The People vs. Larry Flynt."

 1997 - Is nominated for a Golden Globe for Best Performance by An Actress in a Motion Picture Drama for "The People vs. Larry Flynt."